-You’re not alone if you are pondering on the question “Does waxing your legs hurt?”
-The truth is, waxing legs does hurt!
+You’re not alone if you are pondering the question “Does waxing your legs hurt?”
+The truth is, waxing your legs does hurt!
 In fact, waxing pretty much any part of your body will hurt.
 It’s similar to epilating, it just hurts until you’re done with it.
-You’re ripping the hair out, frequently with the follicles.
+You’re ripping the hair out with the follicles attached.

 However, many still push through with waxing.
 And some find that the pain of anticipation is worse than the pain of the waxing.

-Exactly how painful is it?
+Exactly how painful is waxing?
 We’ll discuss that and a few more details about waxing and pain below.

 Does Waxing Your Legs Hurt?